ajitendar/README.MD/README.md

 The website is made with all the efforts by Jitendar Alavala (Jittu).
 I would like to acknowledge any content from this website is a copyright content.

 # License
-Our project is licensed under RMP checkout here rmp.com
+My project is licensed under RMP checkout here rmp.com
 # Project status
-We no longer developing the website as it meets the requirements of our client.
+No longer developing the website as it meets the requirements of our client.